argoproj/argo-cd/docs/getting_started/first_steps.md

 argocd app sync guestbook
 ```

-This command retrieves the manifests from the [repository](../basics/repos/index.md) and performs a `kubectl apply` of the
+This command retrieves the manifests from the [repository](../basics/repos/index.md) and performs a `kubectl apply` on the cluster.
-manifests.
 The guestbook app is now running and you can now view its resource components, logs,
 events, and assessed health status.

 ## Use the Web UI to deploy an application